willwray/function_traits/readme.md

 The **cvref** qualifiers divide the function types into two top level categories:

-* '**free**' function types, with no cvref qualifiers - the valid types of free functions
+* **free** function types, with no cvref qualifiers - the valid types of free functions
 * **cvref** qualified function types, the so-called 'abominable' function types

 Test with function traits `is_free_function<T>` or `function_is_cvref<F>`